 Remove The Case

-The case of your iPhone 6s Plus can cause the overheating issue that can affect battery performance.
+The case of your iPhone 6s Plus can cause an overheating issue that can affect battery performance.
 Remove the case and see if that will make any difference.

 A question from the forum :”I’m having an issue where when I restart my iphone 6s, the battery stays at 1% even though the device should have way more power.
 After a few power cycles it eventually catches up to where it should be (Generally 70-90%).
 Any thoughts on how to fix that?”